HireAbo/awesome-interview-questions-5000-jobs/Healthcare and Medicine/Nursing/Public Health Nurse.md

 Welcome to the Public Health Nurse Interview Preparation !
 This resource is designed to help you ace your Public Health Nurse interviews with confidence.

+A Public Health Nurse (PHN) is a vital member of the healthcare and medicine field, specifically in the nursing sector.
+PHNs focus on promoting and protecting the health of communities and populations.
+They work to prevent disease, promote healthy lifestyles, and provide healthcare education to individuals and groups.
+Public Health Nurses collaborate with various healthcare professionals, community organizations, and government agencies to assess community health needs, develop and implement health programs, and evaluate their effectiveness.
+They also conduct screenings, immunizations, and provide direct nursing care to individuals in need.
+Public Health Nurses play a crucial role in improving the overall health and well-being of communities.

 ## 🚀 Overview

 Whether you're a seasoned Public Health Nurse or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Public Health Nurse interviews to help you prepare and succeed.